Rushden Lakes – Phase 1Category: Retail & Leisure

 Winvic were contracted by LXB Retail Properties, to design and construct this prestigious retail and leisure destination.
 As well as 380,000 sq ft of shopping space across three retail terraces, Rushden Lakes offers many other attractions including, waterfront restaurants, a Boathouse operated by Canoe2 and a lakeside Visitor Centre managed by The Wildlife Trust.
 Extensive external hard and soft landscaping works included a boardwalk deck, wet play area, refurbishment of Bailey Bridge and public footpaths within the SSSI (Site of Special Scientific Interest) area, car parking, street furniture and central feature rhyl.
 The development also included highways works and associated external works at the 1km-long site next to the A45.

-This project, one of the UK’s largest out-of-town schemes of its kind, confirms our reputation for delivering high-profile retail and leisure projects.
+Winvic have also been contracted to deliver the second phase of the scheme, one of the UK’s largest out-of-town schemes of its kind, confirming our reputation for delivering high-profile retail and leisure projects.

 Take a closer look

 View our project-profile video to see the story of the development so far.